 Instructions

-- Stir in the melted butter.
-Place crumble in the fridge while you prepare the batter.
+- Set aside in the fridge to chill while you prepare the batter.

 Banana Rhubarb Muffins